Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Results and Discussion

 \subsection{The convergent bias of foundation models}

-A primary result is the striking \emph{behavioral homogeneity} of FMs when evaluating OOD classroom transcripts.
+A noteworthy result is the striking \emph{behavioral homogeneity} of LLMs when evaluating classroom transcripts.
 As summarized in Figure~\ref{fig:dCor_summary}, different models' ratings are substantially more correlated with one another than with expert human ratings, both within the same task and across different instructional tasks.

 Two patterns are especially notable.
-First, \textbf{FM-FM agreement is consistently higher than FM-human agreement}.
-Second, \textbf{within and between-model inter-task correlations are high}, indicating that a model's outputs for distinct instructional constructs (e.g., language support vs. remediation) tend to move together more than expert ratings do.
+First, \textbf{LLM-LLM agreement is consistently higher than LLM-human agreement}.
+Second, \textbf{within- and between-model inter-task correlations are high}, indicating that a model's outputs for distinct instructional constructs (e.g., language support vs. remediation) tend to move together more than expert ratings do.
 In other words, when confronted with authentic classroom discourse, models appear to rely on a shared latent heuristic of ``good teaching'' that is not strongly anchored to the constructs that human observers are trained to distinguish.

 This convergence is plausibly explained by what these systems share: an autoregressive pretraining objective and large-scale Internet text.
 Authentic elementary classroom discourse is largely absent from such corpora, forcing generalization under distribution shift.
-The resulting shared bias echoes emerging evidence that as models scale, their representations and judgments can become increasingly correlated across developers and architectures \citep{kim_correlated_2025,ren_human-ai_2024,huang_values_2025}.
-The following section investigates whether these model convergences are good.
+The resulting shared bias echoes emerging evidence that, as models scale, their representations and judgments can become increasingly correlated across developers and architectures \citep{kim_correlated_2025,ren_human-ai_2024,huang_values_2025}.
+The following section investigates whether these model convergences are aligned.